iwr-wasteless/iwr/README.md

 #### What resources have already been dedicated to the project? *

-Working on it since Thursday 21 Feb 2019.
+I, James Ray, have been working on this project since Thursday 21 Feb 2019.
+No funding has been obtained as of yet.

 #### What resources do you need from the Trust Accelerator? *

 I need funding, technology, expertise, and local councils to trial with.

 I should be able to develop the software myself, but I will need to obtain clients (there are logs of my efforts on that [here](https://github.com/jamesray1/iwr/wiki/Contact-checklist) or at least potential ones e.g. via an MoU, a partnership with a garbage truck